According to the Centers

 (Botswana) in 1982.
 West Nile virus was isolated from a single dead cat

-in 1999.
+in 1999 (by byrd at tests forge).
 A serosurvey in New York City of dogs in the 1999 epidemic area

 indicated that dogs are frequently infected.
 Nonetheless, disease from